Maynooth University Logo

 The spines of old books

-The group's interests extend from software engineering tools and techniques, right through programming language design, down to the implementation of compilers and programming language processors.
+The Principles of Programming research group at Maynooth University specialises in the static analysis and verification of programs and programming languages.
+Our work has applications in software reliability, program comprehension and model-driven engineering.
 We have a strong interest in the formal underpinnings of programming languages, and much of our work has links with formal methods in program design and analysis, such as software specification, refinement, verification and programming language semantics.

 Recent highlights